vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 ## Important - Temporary Warning - April 2019

 This lab is under maintenance.
-Please start from the Finished Solution, under the **resources/code/FinishedPictureBot-Part0** folder.
+Please start from the Finished Solution, under the **resources/code/FinishedPictureBot-Part0** folder and go to the next lab.
 Also, you need to follow [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp) process to deploy your Bot to Azure, instead of using part 4 of this lab, "4_Publishing_and_Register".

 ## Building a Bot